 At Delaware, Sintim helped the 2018 team return to the FCS Playoffs for the first time since the 2010 season.
 He also helped the Blue Hens land their best recruiting class in the program’s history in 2020.
 It was Delaware’s second consecutive top-10 FCS class, according to HERO Sports.

 An all-state performer at Gar-Field High School, Sintim earned his degree in anthropology from Virginia in 2009.
-He and his wife, Angie, were married in 2019.
+He and his wife, Angie, had their first child (Aniyah) in 2020.